bbbtgithub/acad-homepage.github.io/_pages/about.md

   </tr>
 </table>

+## 🏆 Awards and Honors
+- **Scholarship for Visiting Abroad**:
+  - approximately ￥80,000 for overseas study (one student in each A+ subject of Xi'an Jiaotong university per year), 2023-2024
+- **Programming Comptitions**:
+  - Second Prize in LanQiao Cup Programming Competition
+  - Bronze Medal at Xi'an Jiaotong University ICPC Competition, 2024
+- **Academic Scholarship**:
+  - Third Prize (￥1,000)

 ## 🔥 Exchange Program: University of California, Berkeley, Aug 2024 - Dec 2024
 <pre>
 Introduction to Artificial Intelligence (CS188)                                                 A